ThousandBirdsInc/chidori/README.md

 - Visual debugging environment, visualize and manipulate the graph of states your code has executed through.
 - Create and navigate tree-searching code execution workflows

-We are continuing to make significant changes in response to feedback and iterating on different features.
-Feedback is greatly appreciated!
-Please add to our issue tracker.

 ## ⚡️ Getting Started

 ### Installation